adlnet/xAPI-Spec/xAPI-Data.md

 * <a name="2.2.s4.b1"></a>The LRS MUST reject Statements
     * <a name="2.2.s4.b1.b1"></a>with any null values (except inside extensions).
-    * <a name="2.2.s4.b1.b2"></a><a name="2.2.s4.b1.b3"></a>where the wrong data type is used e.g. with strings
-    where numbers are required, even if those strings contain numbers or with strings where booleans are required, even if those strings contain booleans.
+    * <a name="2.2.s4.b1.b2"></a><a name="2.2.s4.b1.b3"></a>where the wrong data type is used for example, with strings where numbers are required, even if those strings contain numbers, or with strings where booleans are required, even if those strings contain booleans.
     * <a name="2.2.s4.b1.b4"></a>with any non-format-following key or value, including the empty string, where a string with a particular format (such as mailto IRI, UUID, or IRI) is required.